SHCanard/tilt-hammer/README.md

 # tilt-hammer
-Uses RedHat Satellite Hammer to auto-publish and auto-promote updates
+Uses RedHat Satellite Hammer to auto-publish and auto-promote updates.
+Designed to be used as an Ansible playbook.